curlie-may/analytics_accelerator/README.md

 </p>

 - For the years 2019 to 2022, the refund rates for all products remained below the industry benchmark for e-commerce sales.
-- Laptops accounted for the highest percentage of refunds, with the Macbook Air and ThinkPad showing  almost identical refurn rates.
+- Laptops accounted for the highest percentage of refunds, with the Macbook Air and ThinkPad showing  almost identical refund rates.
 - This suggests a potential need for a deeper investigation into the laptop category.
 - Key questions to explore: were returns driven by performance dissatisfaction or by product defects?
 - If performance-related, offering alternative laptop models may reduce refund rates.